 Workers can complete their onboarding process online, at a time and location to suit them.
 You can even create language-specific onboarding so that every worker has the access to training that they need in order to be able to complete their job to the highest and safest standards.

 Safely store all documentation in one place.
-Keeping manual personnel files is every safety-manager’s biggest headache as information about training, experience and compliance can become difficult to organize and keep track of.
-GoContractor removes the time consuming task of organizing and filing paperwork by providing a single, centralized record of worker documents, all stored securely online and accessible from anywhere.
+Keeping manual personnel files is every safety-manager’s biggest headache as information about training, experience and compliance can become difficult to keep track of.
+GoContractor removes the time consuming task of physically managing and filing paperwork by providing a single, central record of worker documents, all stored securely online and accessible from anywhere.
 You can even set alerts to let you know in advance when each contractor’s individual compliance is up, so that you can act promptly to revisit it and prevent potential project delays.

 In the age of technology, construction safety teams are finding new ways to keep workers safe, while making their day to day life easier.
-Find out today how GoContractor can help workers onsite quickly and offsite safely – schedule your free demonstration of this digital construction onboarding software today.
+Find out today how GoContractor can help workers onsite quickly and offsite safely – Click here to schedule a free demo of this powerful worker onboarding platform today.